-A retired lawyer, I'm fascinated by words, nuances of meanings & ideas.
-I’ve always enjoyed reading, languages, & writing, including poetry
+A retired lawyer, I'm fascinated by words, their nuances and meanings.
+I’ve always enjoyed reading, languages and writing.

 Talking About Death

 This article will help you if you are learning English as a second language ( ESL or ESOL , TESOL or even TSL ) and, if English is your home language, I hope it will entertain you

 Some of these English idioms are respectful and more formal, whilst others are less formal, or even humorous or unsympathetic.

 There are many more expressions you can use when talking about death, but I have picked out just a few, to get you started on the path to mortality.

 Here Is A List Of The Various Ways You Can Describe Death Or Dying

 I will explain in detail lower down the page how each expression is used, and in what circumstances it is most appropriate